man4mandal/TechnicalChads/README.md

 # 🧠 Hackathon AI Face Classifier — TechnicalChads

-Developed by **Anirban Roy** and **Tarashankar Mandal**, this project is a Python-based AI classification tool that uses deep learning for face and gender recognition.
-Built with `facenet-pytorch`, `torch`, and `customtkinter`, it features a minimal UI for batch image analysis.
+Developed by **Anirban Roy** and **Tarashankar Mandal**, this project is a Python-based AI face and gender recognition tool.
+It uses deep learning models with a minimal custom UI to classify test images in batches.
+The final results can also be exported as `.json` files for further use.

 ---

-## 🚀 Quick Start Guide
+## 🚀 Setup Instructions

+Follow these steps to run the project locally:

-### 1. Clone the Repository
+### 1. Clone the GitHub Repository
 ```bash
 git clone https://github.com/man4mandal/TechnicalChads.git
 ```

+### 2. Extract (if Downloaded as ZIP)
-> Or download the ZIP and extract it to a desired location on your local machine.
+If you downloaded the repo as a `.zip`, extract it to your desired local directory.

-### 2. Open the Folder in Your Python IDE
+### 3. Open the Folder in a Python Coding Interface

-Use VSCode, PyCharm, or any preferred Python editor to open the extracted/cloned folder.
+Use any Python IDE (VSCode, PyCharm, etc.) to open the project folder.

-### 3. Open the Main Python File
+### 4. Open the Main Python File

-Inside the folder, open:
+Inside your IDE, open:
 ```
 Hackathon_Final Project.py
 ```

-### 4. Set Up Python Virtual Environment (Python 3.8.10)
+### 5. Create a Python Virtual Environment (Python 3.8.10)
 In the terminal:
 ```bash
 python -m venv venv
 ```

-Activate the virtual environment:
+Activate the environment:

 - **Windows:**
   ```bash